 Biomedical Science

-The HANAMI project’s biomedical research will focus on molecular simulations related to respiratory diseases.
+The HANAMI project’s biomedical research will focus on molecular simulations related to respiratory diseases and cellular simulations focusing on cancer research.

 In the scope of Biomedical Science area, HANAMI will work on three different projects: